opea-project/GenAIInfra/helm-charts/common/llm-ctrl-uservice/README.md

 # llm-ctrl Microservice

-Helm chart for deploying a microservice which facilitates connections and handles responses from OpenVINO vLLM microservice.
+Helm chart for deploying LLM controller microservice which facilitates connections and handles responses from OpenVINO vLLM microservice.

-`llm-ctrl-uservice` depends on OpenVINO vLLM.
+`llm-ctrl-uservice` depends on vLLM microservice.
 You should properly set `vLLM_ENDPOINT` as the HOST URI of vLLM microservice.
-If not set, it will consider the default value : `http://<helm-release-name>-vllm-openvino:80`
+If not set, it will consider the default value : `http://<helm-release-name>-vllm:80`

 As this service depends on vLLM microservice, we can proceed in either of 2 ways:

-- Install both microservices separately one after another.
+- Install both microservices individually.
-- Install the vLLM microservice as dependency for the our main `llm-ctrl-uservice` microservice.
+- Install the vLLM microservice as dependency for `llm-ctrl-uservice` microservice.

-## (Option 1): Installing the chart separately:
+## (Option 1): Installing the charts individually:

-First, you need to install the `vllm-openvino` chart, please refer to the [vllm](../vllm) chart for more information.
+First, you need to install the `vllm` chart, please refer to the [vllm](../vllm) chart for more information.

 After you've deployed the `vllm` chart successfully, please run `kubectl get svc` to get the vLLM service name with port.
 We need to provide this to `llm-ctrl-uservice` as a value for vLLM_ENDPOINT for letting it discover and connect to the vLLM microservice.